phlogisticfugu/squirt/README.md

 \* Note that there is no configuration in the code, for proper separation

-*MyApp\Logger.php* - squirt-compatible wrapper for a Monolog Logger
+*MyApp/Logger.php* - squirt-compatible wrapper for a Monolog Logger

     namespace MyApp;